fil97/NCREM-Ontology/README.md

 Filippos Lygerakis, Environmental Engineer, MSc, Technical University of Crete (TUC).
 NCREM Ontology v1.0.
 ```

+## 👥 Contributors

+- Filippos Lygerakis – Author (Technical University of Crete)
+- [Other contributors…]

+---

 ## 📢 Funding Acknowledgment

 This ontology was developed within the scope of the [PROBONO](https://www.probonoh2020.eu/) project, funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. **101037075**.